official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 107 Letter Manning to Rice, 10 March 2003, [untitled].
 108 Blair T. A Journey.
 Hutchinson, 2010.

-32

-The Report of the Iraq InquiryThis was also troubling my military.
+This was also troubling my military.
 We had all sorts of contingency plans in place ...
 There was both UK and US intelligence warning us of the risk.

 “Nonetheless I thought it was worth a try ...”